jenkinsci/vectorcast-execution-plugin/README.md

 ## Change Log

-### Version 0.71 (19 Sept 2021)
+### Version 0.71 (29 Sept 2021)
-- Updated baseline pipeline script to reflect changes in the code coverage plugin, arg!
+- Updated baseline pipeline script to reflect changes in the code coverage plugin
+- Updated to skip CBT analysis on migrated system test projects

 ### Version 0.70 (2 Aug 2021)
 - Updated scripts to use io.open for all opens